Difference Between Hygiene and Sanitation

 Everyday hygienic practices include taking a bath and washing clothes.
 These practices protect the body from the accumulation of pathogenic bacteria.

 It also contributes to improving the health of society as well.
-In women, at the time of menstruation, it is very important to maintain personal hygiene to prevent diseases like cystitis.
+In women, it is very important to maintain personal hygiene to prevent diseases like cystitis during menstruation.

 The common ways of achieving personal hygiene are by taking a bath, brushing the teeth, and washing the hands.